yumimobi/Developer-doc/Yumi Platform Annotation/Mintegral.md

 5. Account

-     You will find your Account in Company Info page under [Mintegral Account-Company Info](https://static.mintegral.net/account).
+     You will find your Account  on the [Mintegral Account-Company Info page](https://static.mintegral.net/account).
+Your Account will be labled as "Email" on this page.

 6. Skey

-   You will find your Account in Company Info page under [ Mintegral Account-Company Info](https://static.mintegral.net/account).
+   You will find your Account on the [ Mintegral Account-Company Info page](https://static.mintegral.net/account).

 7. Secret

-     You will find your Account in Company Info page under [Mintegral Account-Company Info](https://static.mintegral.net/account).
+     You will find your Secrect on the [Mintegral Account-Company Info page](https://static.mintegral.net/account).

 8. Account Currency

-    On the  [Mintegral platform](https://www.mintegral.net/), when the above account information is registered, the selected settlement currency is used for exchange rate conversion.
+    On the  [Mintegral Account -Payment Info page](https://static.mintegral.net/account/payment), your Account Currency will be labled as "Payment Currency" on this page.